Pyrdacor/freeserf.net/Issues.md

 - Minimap clicks will result in a map position that is a bit above the clicked spot
 - Possible builds contain not all possible building locations (e.g. for the castle)
 - After saving the quit confirm will not ask for saving even if the game progressed a good amount of time
-- If not debugging there is sometimes an exception in PopupBox.DrawResourceDirectionBox ("Not a knight among the castle defenders.").
-  Not seen for a long time.
-Maybe only when setting the castle knights manually?

 ## Rendering